encode/databases/README.md

 )
 ```

-You can use any of the SQLAlchemy column types such as `sqlalchemy.JSON`, or
+You can use any of the sqlalchemy column types such as `sqlalchemy.JSON`, or
-use custom column types.
-Marshalling between python datatypes and the underlying
+custom column types.
-database encoding will be correctly handled for you.

 ## Queries

-You can now use [SQLAlchemy core](https://docs.sqlalchemy.org/en/latest/core/) queries:
+You can now use any [SQLAlchemy core](https://docs.sqlalchemy.org/en/latest/core/) queries:

 ```python
 from databases import Database